curv3d/curv/ideas/Statements.md

 * top level phrase in a CLI command.
 If not a definition, analyze as an operation.
 * argument of `{}`.
 If not a definition, analyze as an action/binder sequence.

-## Generalized Actions
-* A script can denote an action.
-Eg, `print "hello world";`.
-  `tests/curv.curv` is simplified.
-Makes Curv feel more like a procedural language, since they all have "action scripts".
-* A procedure is a function whose body is an action.
-  Procedures are values, but can only be invoked in an action context.
-  `greetings name = print "hello $name";` print, error, warning, assert become values.
-* `file(filename)` is now either an action or expression, depending on filename.
-  In a weak context, we don't know (at compile time) if `file n` is action or expression.
-We'd need Operation::eval_or_exec() which yields zero or one values.
-This weakens Static Phrase Kinds, since we now have an action|expr static phrase kind, not resolved till run time, and function calls generally have this phrase kind.
-* Is `file` still a function value?
-Yes, with above caveats.
-* A procedure cannot reassign a nonlocal sequential variable.
-  Use a function instead: `(V1, V2) := F(V1,V2,0);`
-* Thus, procedures and action scripts have limited utility.
-  Side effects are limited to print, error, warning, assert.
-  This becomes more interesting once I have an interactive debugger, and a rich set of actions for controlling the debugger.
-Procedures are debugger scripts.
-* Eg, `ignore x = (;);` -- evaluate x then discard its result.
-* Not for MVP.
-Can of worms with limited utility.

 ## `do` syntax